-SAP Fiori apps provide additional capabilities to the maintenance planner to view and monitor the work center on a handheld device, get real-time insights, and act accordingly.
-Planners can arrange the information that is provided in the form of information cards.
-Added analytics on the cards within the application make this app more insightful for the user.
+The apps described in this post provide additional capabilities to the maintenance planner to view and monitor the work center on a handheld device, get real-time insights, and act accordingly.
+Planners can arrange the information that is provided in the form or information cards.
+The app's additional analytics on these cards provide even more insight.

 Resource Scheduling for Maintenance Planners